Chart Color Schemes

 Health outcomes in Woree are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Health indicators for Woree show below-average outcomes, with common health conditions slightly more prevalent than average across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 47% of the total population (around 2,452 people), compared to 50.1% across the rest of Queensland and a national average of 55.3%.
-Mental health issues and arthritis are the most common medical conditions in the area, affecting 8.3% and 7.4% of residents respectively.
+Health indicators in Woree show below-average outcomes, with common health conditions slightly more prevalent than average across both younger and older age cohorts.
+The rate of private health cover is very low at approximately 47% of the total population (around 2,452 people), compared to 50.1% across Rest of Qld and a national average of 55.3%.
+Mental health issues are the most common medical condition in the area, impacting 8.3% of residents, followed by arthritis at 7.4%.

-Approximately 69.1% of residents declare themselves completely clear of medical ailments, compared to 71.7% across the rest of Queensland.
-The area has 17.8% of residents aged 65 and over (around 932 people), which is higher than the 15.7% in the rest of Queensland.
-This aligns broadly with the general population's health profile.
+Approximately 69.1% of residents declare themselves completely clear of medical ailments, compared to 71.7% across Rest of Qld.
+The area has 17.8% of residents aged 65 and over (around 932 people), which is higher than the 15.7% in Rest of Qld, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health